microsoft/beachball/README.md

 ### publish

-bumps, publishes to npm registry (optionally does dist-tags), and pushes changelogs back into master
+bumps, publishes to npm registry (optionally does dist-tags), and pushes changelogs back into the default branch

 ### sync